Edward William Pritchard: Early years

 Pritchard was born in Southsea, Hampshire, into a naval family.
 His father was John White Pritchard, a captain.

 He claimed to have studied at King's College Hospital in London and to have graduated from there in 1846.
 He then served in the Royal Navy as an assistant surgeon on HMS Victory.
 For another four years, he served on various other ships sailing around the world.

 He returned to Portsmouth, England, on HMS Hecate.
-While in Portsmouth, he met his future wife, Mary Jane Taylor, the daughter of Michael Taylor (1793-1867), a prosperous retired silk merchant from Edinburgh then living at 22 Minto Street.
+While in Portsmouth, he met his future wife, Mary Jane Taylor, the daughter of Michael Taylor (1793–1867), a prosperous retired silk merchant from Edinburgh then living at 22 Minto Street.
 The couple married in 1851.
 He had five children with her.

 He resigned from the Navy and first took a job as a general practitioner in Yorkshire, living for a time in Hunmanby.

 He was the author of several books on his travels and on the water cure at Hunmanby, as well as articles in The Lancet.

 In 1859, he left under a cloud and in debt, and moved to Glasgow.

 Murders

 On 5 May 1863, there was a fire in the Pritchards' house at 11 Berkeley Terrace, Glasgow, which killed a servant girl.
 Her name was Elizabeth McGrain, aged 25.
 The fire started in her room but she made no attempt to escape, suggesting that she was unconscious, drugged, or already dead.

 The procurator fiscal looked into the case, but no charges were brought.

 In 1865, Pritchard poisoned his mother-in-law, Jane Taylor, 70, who died on 28 February.
 His wife, whom he was treating for an illness (with the help of a Dr. Paterson), died a month later on 18 March at the age of 38.
 Both had been living at Pritchard's new family home at 131 Sauchiehall Street, Glasgow.
 She had gone to her family home at 1 Lauder Road in Edinburgh to recuperate, and this worked, but she became ill again on return to Glasgow.
 Both his wife and mother-in-law are buried in the grave purchased by his father-in-law, Michael Taylor, in Grange Cemetery in south Edinburgh.
 The grave lies on the eastmost wall around 40m from the entrance.

 Dr. Paterson was highly suspicious of the "illnesses" of both women and, when the time came, refused to sign the death certificates.
 However, he did not go out of his way to inform the medical or legal authorities of his suspicions.
 A 'Vindication' of Dr Paterson was circulated at the time and he took other steps to clear his name.

 Pritchard was apprehended after an anonymous letter was sent to the authorities.
-When the bodies of his wife and mother-in-law were exhumed, it was found that they contained the poison antimony.
+When the bodies of his wife and mother-in-law were exhumed, it was found that they contained the poisons antimony and aconitine.